Picture: Daniel Miguel

 Range (written): A2 – F#6 or the highest possible

-Short comment: It is a really demanding work with lots of expressive contrasts and the use of extended techniques.
+It is a really demanding work with lots of expressive contrasts and the use of extended techniques.

-Listen to it:
+Listen to the audio

 TRAÇ I (2018), Daniel Muñoz-Osorio

-Level: Artist
+Level: ARTIST

 Contact the composer (daniel.munozosorio@yahoo.com).
 Around 3:00 long.